WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/1-abbreviations.md

 Spell out and declare abbreviations whenever they are used for the first time in a document.
 Avoid using abbreviations in titles and headings, unless absolutely necessary.
 If using an abbreviation in a heading/title is mandatory, spell out the abbreviation in the succeeding body text.
 Upon successive mentions of the abbreviation in the document, you can use the abbreviation without spelling it out.

+Consider your audience while defining or spelling-out an abbreviation.
+Some abbreviations like PC, RAM, USB, PDF are more well-known than their spelled-out terms.
+If you're sure that your reader demographic is expected to understand the term, then you don't need to spell it out.

 ## Abbreviations to be avoided

-- If an acronym will appear only once in your content, just spell out the term.
+- If an acronym appears only once in your document, just spell out the term.
 Don't introduce it in parentheses after the spelled-out version.
 - Avoid internet slang abbreviations such as tbh (*to be honest*), fwiw (*for what it's worth*), tl;dr (*too long; didn't read*).
 Rephrase the sentence in an objective approach.